patricklafrance/wmfnext-shell/README.md

 > If you'll prefer to skip this walkthrought and jump right into it, go directly to the [full example section](#full-example) or the [API section](#api).

 To use this shell, you must create projects for an host application and a module application.
-In this example, since we'll load a remote modules at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation), we'll called them "host" and "remote".
+In this example, since we'll load a remote module at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation), we'll called them "host" and "remote".

 ### Host application